 Several of our directors, executive officers and employees, including employees who own greater than 5% of our outstanding Class B common stock, or entities they own or control, have made investments in Artisan-sponsored private funds.
-These investments contributed to the initial seed capital needed to support the launch of new investment strategies and products.
-Management and incentive fees have been waived with respect to these investments.
-In the aggregate, \$245,177 of management fees and \$178,960 of incentive fees were waived during 2018 with respect to seed capital investments made by these investors.
+These investments provided the initial seed capital needed to support the launch of new investment strategies and products.
+We do not charge management and incentive fees or make incentive allocations on seed capital investments.
+The amount of management fees that would have been earned by us during 2019 had a fee been charged on seed investments made by related parties totaled \$319,135.
+The amount of incentive allocations that would have been allocated to us in 2019 had incentive allocations been made on these investments totaled \$90,383.